AGSTRANGER/player-stats/README.md

 - Weight is displayed in kilograms.
 - Height is displayed in meters.
 - Total wins and losses are displayed separately.

-## Linting

-This project uses linting to maintain code quality.
-Make sure to follow the linting rules to keep the code clean and consistent.

 Feel free to reach out if you have any questions or encounter issues while running the application.